 Marijuana Delivery Jobs In California

 Cannabis delivery drivers must have a valid driver’s license and insurance policy, as well as a relatively clean driving record.
 Cannabis delivery drivers may either deliver cannabis products to homes from dispensaries or products between businesses.

 Cannabis delivery drivers in California can earn between $30,000 and $90,000 a year depending on the growth opportunities available at the company.
 Drivers also earn tips with every order, as well as quarterly bonuses, in some cases.

 Marijuana Distribution Jobs In California

 Marijuana distributors are responsible for transporting goods from producers to retailers.
 One of the most crucial jobs in the sector is a quality assurance specialist who inspects all products before incoming and outgoing shipments.
-QA Specialists can earn about $22 an hour.
+QA Specialists can earn about $22 hourly.

 Production technicians working for cannabis distributors are responsible for weighing, assembling, and packaging cannabis products such as flower and pre-rolls.
 Packagers must count, process, and pack these goods for distribution.
-They can earn about $15 an hour.
+They can earn about $15 hourly.

 Marijuana Extraction Jobs In California

 Marijuana extraction companies in California pump out pure and potent concentrates for vape pens, edibles, and more.
 Extraction technicians are responsible for performing solvent-based extraction, crude processing, quality control, and other lab duties.